-Approval authority.
-The Tennessee Department of Environment and Conservation Director of

-- (4) Authorized representative of industrial user.
+- (2) Act or The Act.
+The federal Water Pollution Control Act, also known as the Clean Water Act, as amended, 33 U.S.C.
+1251, et seg. - (3) Approval Authority.
+The Tennessee Department of Environment and Conservation Director of the Division of Water Resources. - (4) Authorized Representative of Industrial User.
 The proprietor, partner or chief executive officer or his designated representative. - (5) Board.
-The Loard of Mayor and Aldermen consisting of the elected Mayor and Aldermen of the City of Franklin, State of Tennessee. - (6) B.O.D. (denoting Biochemical Oxygen Demand).
-The quantity of oxygen utilized in the biochemical oxidation of organic matter under standard laboratory procedure in five days at 20;deg; C, expressed in milligrams per liter (mg/l). - (7) Building drain.
-That part of the lowest horizontal piping of a drainage system which receives the discharge from soil, waste and other drainage pipes inside the walls of the building and conveys it to the building sewer, beginning five feet outside of the inner surface of the building wall. - (8) Building sewer.
-The extension from the building drain to the point of connection with the public sewer or other place of disposal.
-The building "sewer" includes the service line. - (9) CFR.
+The Board of Mayor and Aldermen consisting of the elected Mayor and Aldermen of the City of Franklin, State of Tennessee. - (6) B.O.D. (denoting Biochemical Oxygen Demand).
+The quantity of oxygen utilized in the biochemical oxidation of organic matter under standard laboratory procedure in five days at 20;deg; C, expressed in milligrams per liter (mg/l). - (7) Building Drain.
+That part of the lowest horizontal piping of a drainage system which receives the discharge from soil, waste and other drainage pipes inside the walls of the building and conveys it to the Building Sewer, beginning five feet outside of the inner surface of the building wall. - (8) Building Sewer.
+The extension from the Building Drain to the point of connection with the Public Sewer or other place of disposal.
+The building "sewer" includes the Service Line. - (9) CFR.
 Code of Federal Regulations. - (10) COD.
-Chemical Oxygen Demand. - (11) Categorical standards.
-The national pretreatment standard established by EPA for specific industrial subcategories. - (12) City.
+Chemical Oxygen Demand. - (11) Categorical Standards.
+The national retreatment standard established by EPA for specific industrial subcategories. - (12) City.
 The City of Franklin, Tennessee. - (13) Committee.
-The appropriate committee of the Board. - (14) Compatible pollutant.
-BOD, suspended solids, ammonia nitrogen, fecal coliforms, COD, pH, oil and grease, and such other pollutants as may be found in normal domestic sewage which the POTW is designed to treat and in fact does remove such pollutants to a substantial degree. - (15) Control authority.
-The Director of the City of Franklin Water Management Department. - (16) Cooling water.
-The water discharged from any use to which the only pollutant added is heat. - (17) Direct discharge.
+The appropriate Committee of the Board. - (14) Compatible Pollutant.
+BOD, suspended solids, ammonia nitrogen, fecal coliforms, COD, pH, oil and grease, and such other pollutants as may be found in normal Domestic Sewage which the POTW is designed to treat and in fact does remove such pollutants to a substantial degree. - (15) Control Authority.
+The Director of the City of Franklin Water Management Department. - (16) Cooling Water.
+The water discharged from any use to which the only pollutant added is heat. - (17) Direct Discharge.
 The discharge of treated or untreated wastewater directly to any surface watercourse or underground aquifer. - (18) Director.
-This term shall refer to the Director of Water Management for Franklin, Tennessee or his authorized agent or representative. - (19) Domestic sewage.
-Wastewater or sewage having the same general characteristics as that originating in places used exclusively as single family residences.
-Strength of the compatible pollutants in domestic sewage is assumed to be equal to or less than the following: BOD 5 300 mg/l; pH 6.0-9.0; oil and grease 50 mg/l.
+This term shall refer to the Director of Water Management for Franklin, Tennessee or his authorized agent or representative. - (19) Domestic Sewage.
+Wastewater or sewage having the same general characteristics as that originating in places used exclusively as single-family residences.
+Strength of the Compatible Pollutants in Domestic Sewage is assumed to be equal to or less than the following: BOD 5 300 mg/l; pH 6.0-9.0; oil and grease 50 mg/l.